 Limit how much data you share with online services

 You should treat every online service you sign up for as though it might be breached.
 This means limiting the information you share to the absolute minimum it needs to deliver you the service you want.
 Simple steps, like deleting a saved credit card number or home address from your profile, can prevent your personal data from being exposed if there is a breach.

 Use services that use strong encryption and have good track records

 While it is extremely difficult to definitively prevent all data breaches, companies can take proactive steps to mitigate the damage a breach would do.
-For example, Proton Mail stores all emails on our servers using zero-access encryption.
+For example, Proton Mail stores all emails on our servers using zero-access encryption(new window).
 We encrypt your messages with your public key, and they can only be decrypted with your private key, which we don’t have access to.
 This means that if we ever suffered a data breach, your messages would remain secure.